moh7/CarND-Semantic-Segmentation/README.md

 ```

 ### Results
-Using the parameter values shown above and without data augmentation, the minimum of loss of 0.031 was obtained at epoch 10.
+Using the parameter values shown above and without augmenting the data, the minimum loss of 0.031 was obtained at epoch 10.
 No further improvement in the loss was observed after epoch 10.
-The following pictures show some samples of the performance of the trained semantic segmentation model.
+The following pictures show some samples of the performance of the trained semantic segmentation model on test images.

 ![](/sample_images/um_000015.png)